Collecting user-generated content or UGC has become an integral part of many successful marketing campaigns.

 As you create your user-generated content campaign, here are a few best practices you’ll have to note moving forward.

-If you repost any photos, quotes, or text that you didn’t create, credit back to the original owner.
-On social media, this can be as simple as tagging the owner in your caption.
+If you repost any photos, quotes, or text that you didn’t create, credit them back to the original owner.
+On social media, this can be as simple as tagging the owner in your caption or over an image on Instagram.

 If you intend to use photos or videos created by fans or customers in any of your brand material, you’ll need explicit consent from users.